Magnetic resonance imaging (MRI)

 Phone (patient scheduling office): 905-472-7020

-When you arrive at Markham site: Register at the registration desk in the main lobby.
+When you arrive at Markham Stouffville Hospital: Register at the registration desk in the main lobby for daytime appointments.
 The registration desk clerk will direct you to your test or procedure.

-At Markham Stouffville Hospital, we have a 3.0 Tesla Siemens MRI scanner and a 1.5 Tesla Phillips MRI scanner.
+At Oak Valley Health, we have a 3.0 Tesla Siemens MRI scanner and a 1.5 Tesla Phillips MRI scanner.
 These are the latest in MRI technology and make scans easier and safer for patients as they can accommodate more weight.
 Our newest scanner has a stronger (3T) magnet and it is too strong for certain surgical implants so this is a consideration.

 An MRI is performed by a medical radiation technologist (MRT) specialized in MRI technology.